Whiteknight/Rosella/libraries/future.md

 The Prototype library allows you to register both a prototype object and an initializer method for each type, then ask for objects of that type by name.

-### Query

-The Query library implements several higher-order functions for operating on aggregates.
-This library implements routines such as map, fold, reduce, count, and other utility routines for working with aggregates.

 ### Lazy

 The Lazy library implements lazy objects.
 Lazy objects are proxies which take